 - Keep a well documented record of your contacts – how, when, details of the conversation and any follow up necessary – with our Network Tracking Tool.

-- Follow the links for useful tips for maintaining and establishing your network: for all majors, and more specifically for those students looking to go into the financial services network.
+- Follow the links for useful guides for maintaining and establishing your network: for all majors, and more specifically for those students looking to go into the financial services network.

 Another great way to make networking contacts is through your friends and family.
 Talk to your parents, professors, high school teachers, and Wake Forest friends about what career paths interest you.
 Ask them to help you make connections with people who could tell you more about the careers that interest you.